opentok/accelerator-core-js/API.md

 **stream**: `Object` An OpenTok stream object

 **stream**: `Object` Optional subscriber properties - https://goo.gl/bzjoLL

+**stream**: `Boolean` Optional boolean indicating that we are subscribing to our own publisher as part of a network test

 **Returns**: `Promise => <resolve: Subscriber, reject: Error >`